-Let’s look at the basics of how to wire a tone control and how to adjust it to get the best sound from your guitar.
+Let’s look at the basics of tone control wiring and how to adjust it to get the best sound from your guitar.

-The first and most important components to consider are the potentiometers, or “pots” — not just the Tone control, but also the Volume knob and any other knob on the guitar.
+The first and most important of the components of tone control wiring are the potentiometers, or “pots” — on not just the Tone control, but also the Volume knob and any other knob on the guitar.
 When choosing a potentiometer there are three things to consider: Quality, Value, and Taper.

 Many entry level guitar manufacturers bring down the cost of their guitars by using low quality pots.
 They work, but it won’t be very long before they wear out and begin to introduce noise into your signal.
 Another problem with low quality pots is that they are manufactured with loose tolerances, which means that what is meant to be a 500k pot might actually be a 415k pot, or a 544k pot.
 Higher quality pots are manufactured to much tighter tolerances and the internal components such as the wiper and the lubricants last much longer.

-The Taper of the Potentiometer is very simple.
-There are only 2 kinds of pots, Linear Taper and Logarithmic/Audio Taper, we want Logarithmic/Audio Taper.
+The Taper of the potentiometer is very simple.
+There are only two kinds of pots: Linear Taper and Logarithmic/Audio Taper; we want Logarithmic/Audio Taper.
 It seems like a no-brainer, but Linear Taper pots are actually far more common so you just need to double check before purchasing.

-The other component we need to take a look at is the capacitor and here there are three things to consider: Quality, Value, and Voltage.
+The other component we need to take a look at when considering tone control wiring, is the capacitor, and here there are three things to consider: Quality, Value, and Voltage.

 When considering the Quality of the capacitor it’s important to remember that you do not hear the sound that passes through it.
 The reason for choosing a better quality is, once again, for tighter tolerances and less failure.